VincentDion/Project8OC/README.md

 Python version 3.5.0
 Django version 2.2.5

+The application can be found at the following adress : https://purbeurre-p8vd.herokuapp.com

-Web ressources used in this project are listed in the legal_notice.html file in bestproduct/templates
+Web ressources used in this project are listed in the legal_notice.html file in bestproduct/templates.

+To test the application, clone the repository and change the settings file with your own private key.

 # Versions log